U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Tougaloo College is 9:1, and the school has 70.8 percent of its classes with fewer than 20 students.
-The most popular majors at Tougaloo College include: Sociology; Economics, General; Psychology, General; English Language and Literature, General; and Political Science and Government, General.
-The average freshman retention rate, an indicator of student satisfaction, is 73.8 percent.
+The student-faculty ratio at Tougaloo College is 12:1, and the school has 61 percent of its classes with fewer than 20 students.
+The most popular majors at Tougaloo College include: Sociology; English Language and Literature, General; Psychology, General; Economics, General; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 74.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|